muddinmbru/panscan/README.md

 ### End-to-end
 Run the **panscan complex** to run the command in full to produce complex regions and haplotype walks for each sample in all the regions.

+## Gene-duplication analyses

+It takes in your gene duplication matrix, and visualizes the duplications in your data and compares them with the hprc and cpc duplications as well.
+The plots made are :
+Duplications per assembly
+Venn diagram of duplications w.r.t hprc and cpc Frequency comparison of your duplications w.r.t. hprc and cpc .
+Plots the most distinct ones

 ## Variant analyses